 We calculated the mean length of the closest matching proteins for pseudogenes of the genomes of budding yeast, nematode worm and human (chromosomes 21 and 22 only).
 We compared this with the same data for the Drosophila genome pseudogenes (Table 1).
 In Drosophila, coding sequences that give rise to pseudogenes tend to be rather longer than the average coding sequence, in contrast to the situation in other organisms.
-Specifically, we found that closest-matching proteins for pseudogenes tend to be ~60% longer than the average Drosophila protein (Table 1).
-(Their mean length reduces to \sim 20% longer than average when seven outlying matching proteins of >3000 residues are deleted (Table 1 footnote).)
-This length observation may arise because remnants of longer genes can persist for longer in the genomic DNA than shorter genes, and withstand very high deletion rates of genomic DNA in Drosophila 18 .
+Specifically, we found that closest matching proteins for pseudogenes tend to be ~60% longer than the average Drosophila protein (Table 1).
+[Their mean length reduces to ~20% longer than average when seven outlying matching proteins of >3000 residues are deleted aThe proportion of proteins to pseudogenes is given in brackets.